-This includes, but is not limited to: Workers' Compensation, RSDI, SSI, Veteran's Administration (VA) benefits, Black Lung benefits, Medicaid (incapacity, blindness or disability), private insurance, sickness benefits, etc. However, if any of these conditions is questionable, such as a low percentage disability for VA benefits, a physician's statement may still be required.
+This includes, but is not limited to: Workers' Compensation, RSDI, SSI, Veteran's Administration (VA) benefits, Black Lung benefits, Medicaid (incapacity, blindness or disability), private insurance, sickness benefits, etc. However, if any of these conditions are questionable, such as a low percentage disability for VA benefits, a physician's statement may still be required.

-For SSI and RSDI purposes, being certified for these benefits (approved, but not yet receiving payment withheld to repay, etc.) is synonymous with receiving them.
+For SSI and RSDI purposes, being certified for these benefits (approved, but not yet receiving payment withheld to repay, etc.) is the same as receiving them.

-- The individual is a veteran with a service-connected or non-service connected disability, rated or paid as total, under Title 38 of the United States Code. - The individual is a veteran who is considered by the VA to be in need of regular aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving spouse of a veteran and is considered by the VA to be in need of aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving child of a veteran and is considered by the VA to be permanently incapable of self-support, under Title 38 of the United States Code. - The individual has one of the following conditions: - Permanent loss of use of both hands, both feet or one hand and one foot - Amputation of leg at hip - Amputation of leg or foot because of diabetes mellitus or peripheral vascular diseases - Total deafness, not correctable by surgery or hearing aid - Statutory blindness, unless due to cataracts or detached retina - IQ of 59 or less, which was established after attaining age 16 - Spinal cord or nerve root lesions resulting in paraplegia or quadriplegia - Multiple sclerosis in which there is damage of the nervous system because of scattered areas of inflammation which recurs and has progressed to varied interference with the function of the nervous system, including severe muscle weaknesses, paralysis and vision and speech defects.
+- The individual is a veteran with a service-connected or non-service connected disability, rated or paid as total, under Title 38 of the United States Code. - The individual is a veteran who is considered by the VA to be in need of regular aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving spouse of a veteran and is considered by the VA to be in need of aid and attendance, or permanently housebound, under Title 38 of the United States Code. - The individual is a surviving child of a veteran and is considered by the VA to be permanently incapable of self-support, under Title 38 of the United States Code. - The individual has one of the following conditions: - Permanent loss of use of both hands, both feet or one hand and one foot